-Current Year Budget Allocation for this Contract Projected Expenditure on these Services to 30 June 2009 Projected Expenditure on these Services in first 12 Months of Contract if Accepted Projected Expenditure on these Services over the Life of the Contract if Accepted \$800,000 \$650,252 (1-Jul-08 to 31-Mar-09) \$144,500 (1-Apr-09 to 31-May- 09 \$21,768 (new Contract) \$261,218 \$1,400,774 the order of \$1,400,774.
-This represents a significant reduction in the rates for graffitive removal that the City has been paying over the last 18 months.
-Despite the reduction in rates there are significant risks in estimating graffitive removal expenditure because the driver is volume.
+The projected expenditure on these Services is subject to change and dependent on the quantity and type of requirements throughout the Contract period.
+Based on historical and known requirements, it is estimated that the expenditure over the Contract period will be in the order of \$1,400,774.
+This represents a significant reduction in the rates for graffiti removal that the City has been paying over the last 18 months.
+Despite the reduction in rates there are significant risks in estimating graffiti removal expenditure because the driver is volume.
 Although a notional escalation in volume of 10% has been used in the calculations the 2009/10 budget will include a buffer to ensure there are adequate funds.
-Policy Implications: Not Applicable.